steinbergmedia/halion-script-api/src/HALion-Tutorials-Guidelines/pages/Creating-a-Modulation-Matrix.md

 ### Add the Drop Targets to the UI Script

+Now, you need to define the DropResonance and DropPan parameters in the UI script.

 * Open the UI script in the internal script editor and replace the following lines

 ```lua